-❖ GPA Requirement:

-- > Students in the LPN to RN Transition program must maintain a minimum semester GPA of 2.5 and score an 80% or better in each course. - > Students in the Practical Nursing program must maintain a minimum term cumulative GPA of 2.5 and score an 80% or better in each course. - ❖ Pace (Rate) of Completion Requirement: - > Students must successfully complete 67% of their attempted credits/clock hours for each SAP assessment period.
+- ✤ GPA Requirement: - Students in the LPN to RN Transition program must maintain a minimum semester GPA of 2.5 and score an 80% or better in each course. - Students in the Practical Nursing program must maintain a minimum term cumulative GPA of 2.5 and score an 80% or better in each course. - ✤ Pace (Rate) of Completion Requirement: - Students must successfully complete 67% of their attempted credits/clock hours for each SAP assessment period.

 SAP will be Evaluated at a Minimum Minimum % successful completion of credits attempted Minimum GPA

-450-472 Clock Hours 67% 2.5
+After 450 Clock Hours 67% 2.5

-900 -912 Clock Hour s 67% 2.5
+After 900 Clock Hours 67% 2.5

-1350 Clock Hour s 67% 2.5